 This right here is my FAVORITE way to cook potatoes.
 Denver is a massive potato fan.
-It’s his vegetable of choice.
-The only one he actually likes eating.
+It’s his vegetable of choice – the only one he actually likes eating.
 How many meat lovers agree with me?
 He’s not a fussy eater, but I can see how excited he gets when there’s potatoes vs. any other vegetable.
-So when my friend Hina asked me to guest post for her blog, I couldn’t help but put this recipe together.
 It’s easy, quick, spicy and a really fun way to eat potatoes.

-When I was writing this recipe, I realised how Indian cooking is not always laborious or complicated.
+When I was writing this recipe, I realized how Indian cooking is not always laborious or complicated.
 There are tons of under 30 minute recipes that we all seem to forget about.
 Even makhanis don’t need to take hours.
-These bombay potatoes fit right under 15 minute meals if your potatoes are already boiled and peeled.
+These bombay potatoes fit right under 15 minute meals if your potatoes are already boiled.
 If not, just add another 15 minutes to the process.

 I love how all the masala coats the potatoes.
 It sorta sticks to the potatoes so that you get loads of spice in every bite.
 It’s what dreams are made of.
 Mine and Denver’s.

 Are you a potato lover?
 Follow me on Pinterest for more recipe inspirations.
 Every day.

 More Potato Recipes

 - Instant Pot Garlic Mashed Potatoes

 - Creamy No Mayo Parsley Baby Potatoes

 Bombay Potatoes are simply chatpate masala aloo.
 Coated with spices and ready in under 15 minutes, they double up as appetizer and main course.